Yamaha NMax 125 Star Wars edition: All you need to know

 (Also Read: Yamaha YZF-R7 officially breaks cover: Dedicated supersport on a budget)

-The company has recently also unveiled the new 2021 edition of the NMax 125 scooter on the new Star Wars edition is based.
+The company has also recently unveiled the 2021 edition of the NMax 125 scooter on which the new Star Wars edition is based.
 Save for the exterior sticker updates, there is no other change on the scooter.
-It continues to use a 124 cc, liquid-cooled engine which complies with the latest emission norms.
-In the newest avatar, the engine also delivers slightly more power and torque.
-The overall output from this engine has been recorded at 11.8 bhp and 11 Nm.
+It continues to use a 124 cc, liquid-cooled engine which complies with the latest Euro 5/ BS 6 emission norms.
+In the newest avatar, this powertrain also delivers slightly more overall output which is 11.8 bhp and 11 Nm.

-It gets an LCD console that can be paired with a smartphone Bluetooth connectivity feature.
+It shares the features and equipment kit with the existing model.
+It gets an LCD console with a smartphone Bluetooth connectivity feature.
 Other highlights on the new scooter include an engine start-stop system and TCS (Traction Control System).
 For the record, TCS is only limited to higher-spec scooters currently and NMax is one of the rarest offerings in the segment to be blessed with this safety feature.

 (Also Read: 2021 Yamaha XSR125: Key highlights of the neo-retro commuter)